A Centering Place

 Our worship is a celebration of faith and community that is as inclusive for kids as it is to adults.
 We appreciate a contemporary view of scripture, heart lifting music, and stimulating preaching.

 We value being active in issues both locally and globally, partnering with a variety of organizations and faith groups.

-Located in Pointe-Claire, our building is a centre for many different groups including music teachers, dancers, a preschool, the West Island Women’s Centre, as a work place for intellectually challenged adults and much more.
+Located in Pointe-Claire, our building is a centre for many different groups including music teachers, dancers, a preschool, the West Island Women’s Centre, a work place for intellectually challenged adults and much more.
 We are committed to opening our doors to serve our community and beyond.

 Join us for worship on Sundays at 10h00.